LauraCuellarCa/Battleships_ADS/FunctionsExplained.md

 ### CPU Ship Placement:
 1. **`place_cpu_ships_on_board(enemy_game_board):`**
-   - Places CPU ships on the game board.
+   - Places CPU ships on the game board using specified ship sizes.
+Utilizes the place_ships function.
+   - Time Complexity: Depends on the efficiency of place_ships

 2. **`place_ships(grid, ships_to_place, placement_stack):`**
-    - Recursively places ships on the grid, ensuring valid placement.
+    - Recursively attempts to place ships on the game board using a backtracking algorithm if needed.
+It explores different orientations and positions for the starting point until a valid placement is found or all possibilities are tried out.
+    - The function uses a while loop to attempt placements until all ships are placed or it determines that a valid placement is not possible.
+Inside the loop, it randomises the ship orientation and position and checks if the ship can be placed without violating the rules.
+If successful, the ship is added to the board, and the recursive call continues for the remaining ships.
+If not, the algorithm backtracks by removing the last attempted placement and trying a different one.
+    - Time Complexity: The time complexity depends on the efficiency of the backtracking algorithm

 3. **`can_place_ship(grid, x, y, ship_size, orientation):`**
-    - Checks if a ship can be placed at the specified location.
+    - Helper funtion for place_ships that checks if a ship can be placed at the specified position without violating rules.
+    - Time Complexity: O(1).

 4. **`place_ship(grid, x, y, ship_size, orientation):`**
-    - Places a ship on the grid at the specified location.
+    - Helper function for place_ships that places a ship on the grid at the specified location changing the value of the corresponding cells on the game board to indicate the presence of the ship.
+    - Time Complexity: O(1).

 5. **`remove_ship(grid, x, y, ship_size, orientation):`**
-    - Removes a ship from the grid.
+    - Helper function for the place_ships function.
+It is used for backtracking and removes a previously placed ship from the game board.
+    - Time Complexity: O(1).

 6. **`all_ships_placed(grid):`**
-    - Checks if all ships have been placed on the grid.
+    - Checks if all ships have been placed on the grid by comparing the summation of cell values to summation of ship lengths.
+    - Time Complexity: O(1).

 ### Ranking System:
 1. **`__init__(self):`**